RewanshChoudhary/POCS_project/README.md

 # AM/FM Performance Analysis - Monte Carlo Simulation

-This project implements a comparative analysis of Amplitude Modulation (AM) and Frequency Modulation (FM) systems under various noise conditions using Monte Carlo simulation in Go.
+This project implements a comprehensive comparative analysis of Amplitude Modulation (AM) and Frequency Modulation (FM) systems under various noise conditions using Monte Carlo simulation in Go. **Now with full custom parameter support!**

 ## 🎯 Objective

 To simulate AM and FM communication systems under noisy channel conditions, analyze their Signal-to-Noise Ratio (SNR) performance, and demonstrate how FM exhibits better noise immunity compared to AM.
+Users can now customize all simulation parameters for detailed analysis.

 ## 🏗️ Project Structure